Menu

 client = OpenAI() # reads OPENAI_API_KEY from environment

-Here’s the moment you’ve been building up to.
-Call client.chat.completions.create(), give it a model name and a list of messages, and you get back a completion.
+Here’s where it all comes together.
+You call client.chat.completions.create(), hand it a model name and a list of messages, and the model sends back a completion.

 python